 Early History of the Broombe family

 This web page shows only a small excerpt of our Broombe research.
-Another 463 words (33 lines of text) covering the years 1086, 1379, 1500, 1600, 1751, 1602, 1681, 1660, 1718, 1707 and 1718 are included under the topic Early Broombe History in all our PDF Extended History products and printed products wherever possible.
+Another 232 words (17 lines of text) covering the years 1086, 1379, 1500, 1600, 1751, 1555, 1555, 1602, 1681, 1660, 1718, 1707, 1718, 1707 and 1718 are included under the topic Early Broombe History in all our PDF Extended History products and printed products wherever possible.

 Broombe Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Broombe include Braham, Braim, Bramham, Brame, Braem and others.

 Early Notables of the Broombe family (pre 1700)

 Migration of the Broombe family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Broombe were among these contributors, for they have been located in early North American records: Francis Bramham who arrived in Virginia 1756.